astroclubiitk/astroclubiitk.github.io/README.md

 | Sunny Kumar Bhagat  | Content Compilation |
 | Varun Singh | Content Compilation |

-We always welcome an issue or suggestion!
-Also feel free to contribute via PR.
-If deemed worthy, we would more than happy to incorporate it :smile:.
+We always welcome an issue or a suggestion! <br>Also, feel free to contribute via a PR.
+If deemed worthy, we would be more than happy to incorporate it :smile:.

 ## Credits
 A big shoutout to [Dean Attali](https://deanattali.com), who developed the [Beautiful Jekyll](https://github.com/daattali/beautiful-jekyll) theme  :heart:.
 Do check out his account and repositories to explore other cool stuff!